Adroiti/docs-for-code-review-tools/RuboCop/Rails-RequestReferer.md

 ## Description

-This cop checks for consistent uses of `request.referer` or `request.referrer`, depending on the cop's configuration.
+This rule checks for consistent uses of `request.referer` or `request.referrer`, depending on the configuration.

-### Example
+## Examples

 ```ruby
 # EnforcedStyle: referer